dektlong/dekt-devx-demo/README.md

 ### Outer loop
 - 'promote' to Staging cluster (source code) ```./dekt-DevSecOps.sh stage```
-  - show the enhanced supply chain (dekt-build with scanning) progress on multi-cluster Backstage
+  - show the enhanced supply chain (dekt-outerloop with scanning) progress on multi-cluster Backstage

 - 'promote' to Run cluster (Deliverable)  ```./dekt-DevSecOps.sh prod```
   - Review the Deliverables created in the ```.gitops``` directory